APRIL 2026

 Simulations utilizing the Vivado environment (above) confirmed that the FPGA circuitry successfully takes chaotic, misaligned light signals (represented by hex codes like a9696 and 52d2d) and finds, within two microseconds, the exact start of the transmission via a digital handshake (the a5a5a sequence).
 The hardware achieves a nanosecond synchronization "lock," outputting perfectly synchronized, usable payload data (99999 and 88888) flowing at 1.25 gigabits per second.

-Phase one is complete!
+Phase one of our testing is complete!
 We can overlap multiple megabit-speed signals of the same wavelength into a single fiber, and still tell them apart.

 Local inventor JP Hansen, who tested experimental networking hardware at Seahurst Park Beach in 2022 now says his latest creation – a light powered computer processor – has cleared a key hurdle with the U.S. Patent and Trademark Office after a years-long fight.